 - Small class sizes enable us to guide and work closely with you throughout your studies

-- Opportunities to get involved with Carlisle’s thriving literary scene and local literary festivals
+- Opportunities to get involved with local literary festivals and Cumbria’s rich cultural scene

 - Boost your job prospects by developing contemporary communication skills

 You’ll study at the University of Cumbria's Ambleside campus in the heart of the Lake District National Park.
 Here you will explore critical ideas about the relationship between the creative imagination and place, and about literature and the environment.
 You’ll have the opportunity to visit some of the specific locations which have inspired and which continue to inspire writers, as well as to engage with cultural heritage organisations.

 Course Study Options